HououinKyouma01/ChouMegumiDownload/README.md

    - Extract and adjust subtitles to match new keyframes
    - Remux everything back together to original file and delete temp files

 💡 Requires FFmpeg!
-Place `ffmpeg.exe` in the program folder or haing it in system PATH.
+Place `ffmpeg.exe` in the program folder or having it in system PATH.

 💡 Using this option, the app run will be slower due to necessary re-encoding.

 Example fixes: